Home > Eating In > Entrees > Mom’s Italian Gravy

 • Add the tomato paste and work it into the onions and garlic, continuing to scrape the bottom of the Dutch oven to pick up the remaining fond.

-• Once the tomato paste has darkened a bit, usually after 3-5 minutes, add about half the water and mix thoroughly to a smooth consistency.
-Add the Lawry's mix and stir thoroughly.
+• Once the tomato paste has darkened a bit, usually after 3-5 minutes, add 2 cups of water and mix thoroughly to a smooth consistency.

-• Add the remaining water and the dried herbs.
-With the wooden spoon scrape the bottom of the Dutch oven to ensure everything is well combined and that it has been completely deglazed.
+• With the wooden spoon, scrape the bottom of the Dutch oven to ensure everything is well combined and that it has been completely deglazed.

 • Cut each sausage link into 3-4 pieces and add them along with the pork back into the Dutch oven with the sauce.
 Stir to coat the meat well.